dxlr8r/create_kubeconfig/README.md

 As seen from the example above, you can/need to define multiple variables to get a valid kubeconfig.
 The value of these will of course vary depending on server, service account in question etc.

-Defaults and description of configuration variables:
+Description and defaults of configuration variables:

 - URL: the url the user of the kubeconfig will use to connect to the Kubernetes: https://localhost:6443
 - NAME: name of the cluster and context: default